-Leaders are undecided for many reasons (perfectionism, fear of the unknown, preference to play it safe) but regardless of the cause, collaborators often hate this style.
+Leaders have undecided for many reasons (perfectionism, fear of the unknown, preference to play it safe) but regardless of the cause, collaborators often hate this style.

-Managers must push their team, not compete with their members, but this is not always true; there are bosses who inhibit the ideas and talent of their subordinates because they feel threatened.
+Managers must push their team, not compete with their members, but this is not always true; there are bully bosses who inhibit the ideas and talent of their subordinates because they feel threatened.
 If this is your situation, try these approaches:

 - Be transparent: those who are insecure fear the unknown and assume what they do not know.
 The antidote is to create trust through transparency.
 Although it may seem difficult or unnecessary, share as much information as you can.

-- Appreciate the positive: insecurity tends to be rooted in low self-esteem, so try to focus on your boss’s strongest areas and not your weaknesses.
+- Appreciate the positive: insecurity tends to be rooted in low self-esteem, so try to focus on your bully boss’s strongest areas and not your weaknesses.

 a leader of this type will question your ideas and challenge them if you present them as a fact, but if you ask for help to develop it or you are not sure how they can work, you will quickly from your side.